deepika3095/webserver/README.md

-# Developing a Simple Webserver
+# EX01 Developing a Simple Webserver
+# DATE:
 # AIM:

 To develop a simple webserver to serve html programming pages.